dotnet/BenchmarkDotNet/docs/articles/guides/dotnet-new-templates.md

 # BenchmarkDotNet templates

-BenchmarkDotNet provides project templates to setup your benchmarks easily The template exists for each major .NET language ([C#](https://learn.microsoft.com/dotnet/csharp/), [F#](https://learn.microsoft.com/dotnet/fsharp/) and [VB](https://learn.microsoft.com/dotnet/visual-basic/)) with equivalent features and structure.
+BenchmarkDotNet provides project templates to setup your benchmarks easily.
+The template exists for each major .NET language ([C#](https://learn.microsoft.com/dotnet/csharp/), [F#](https://learn.microsoft.com/dotnet/fsharp/) and [VB](https://learn.microsoft.com/dotnet/visual-basic/)) with equivalent features and structure.

 ## How to install the templates